 1. Stretch More

 A simple stretching before and after work helps relieve back pains as well as easing up the body muscles which reduce chances of injury.
 When you follow a daily routine of stretching, you will soon start to realize your back pain is drifting away.

 Try stretching exercises like lying flat on your back, holding your leg up to your chest for ten seconds.
 You can also try lying on your stomach and prop yourself up through your elbows.
 This helps to reduce tension buildup in your back.
 Yoga poses also do well in fighting back pains in carpenters.

 2. Cold and Hot Therapy

-A cold and a subsequent hot therapy helps greatly to get rid of back pain after a long day work.
-While cold therapy helps reduce inflammation, the hot therapy will help in blood circulation and healing process.
+A cold and subsequent hot therapy helps greatly to get rid of back pain after long day work.
+While cold therapy helps reduce inflammation, hot therapy will help in blood circulation and the healing process.